 Acoustic Sense & Glas – Reaching Out

 “John Sund acoustic guitar is featured flawlessly.
 The meeting between the chorus and the guitar in the song Second Impression is nothing less than magic.
-It swings and bubbles of life and tension.”
+It swings and bubbles of life and excitement.”

 “This is not just a meeting between a choir and a group.
-It is a musical union in which it is not clear where it begins or ends.”
+It is a musical union where it is hard to define a beginning or an end”

 – Niels Overgaard – Jazznyt, 2015